tvmai/tvmai.github.io/community.md

 ## Announcement Mail List

-This is is an one-sided, low noise channel to get the recent announcement from the community.
+We use tvm-announcements google group as an one-sided, low noise channel to send the recent important news from the community.
 Please subscribe to the mail-list to get most recent news in the community.

-<a href="https://groups.google.com/forum/#!forum/tvm-announcements/join" class="link-btn">Join Announcement Mail List</a>
+<a href="https://groups.google.com/forum/#!forum/tvm-announcements/join" class="link-btn">Join the Announcement Mail List</a>

 <br>